-- 4.52 Sherwood Forest ppSPA has been assessed as having likely significant effects from the Local Plan on its own for:
+- 4.54 Sherwood Forest ppSPA has been assessed as having likely significant effects from the Local Plan on its own in relation to:

 - Physical damage and loss of off-site habitat.

 - Non-physical disturbance.

 - Cat predation.

 - Air quality.

 - Recreational pressure.

-- 4.53 Given there are assumed distances at which effects could be significant for impacts resulting from cat predation (400m from the ppSPA boundary) and non-physical disturbance (500m from the ppSPA boundary), in combination effects from these impacts are unlikely and do not need to be considered at Appropriate Assessment.
+- 4.55 Given that there are assumed distances at which effects could be significant for impacts resulting from cat predation (400m from the ppSPA boundary) and non-physical disturbance (500m from the ppSPA boundary) in combination effects from these impacts are unlikely, as the area of the ppSPA potentially affected is not within 500m of any development proposed in other plans.
 However, close distances are not a limiting factor for the other impact types:

 - Physical damage and loss of off-site habitat.

 - Air quality.

 - Recreational pressure.

-- 4.54 Therefore in-combination effects for these impacts have been assessed in the Shadow Appropriate Assessment in relation to the ppSPA.
+- 4.56 Therefore the potential for in-combination effects for these impacts has been assessed in the Shadow Appropriate Assessment in relation to the ppSPA.

-Taking a precautionary approach, in-combination effects for physical damage and loss of off-site habitat; air quality; and recreational pressure are considered in the Shadow Appropriate Assessment for Sherwood Forest ppSPA.
+Taking a precautionary approach, the potential for incombination effects relating to physical damage and loss of off-site habitat; air quality; and recreational pressure is considered in the Shadow Appropriate Assessment for Sherwood Forest ppSPA.

-Screening Conclusion
+Screening Conclusions